Privatized Banking: High Cash Value and Long-Term Growth

 Direct and Non-Direct Recognition

-One of the best ways to access your cash value is to take a loan against your cash value.
+One of the best ways to access your cash value policy is to take a whole life policy loan against your policy’s cash value.
 You use your cash value as collateral and keep your money compounding and growing with dividends and interest.

 Life insurance companies have two different ways of treating loans against your cash value when they pay you a dividend.